 Our guide to gay Rome

-In Our guide to gay Rome, we have combined our travel experiences with some leading gay travelers worldwide.
-That’s why we are hoping to give you the best advice possible.
+In our guide to gay Rome, we have combined our gay travel experiences with those of some leading gay travelers worldwide.
+That’s why we hope to give you the best advice possible.
 So, enjoy the reading.

 Introducing the city